Guavas are tropical trees originating in Central America.

 A few studies involving humans have also shown impressive results.

-Bottom Line: Guava extract may help improve blood sugar control in people with diabetes or those at risk.
+Summary Guava extract may help improve blood sugar control in people with diabetes or those at risk.

 The higher levels of potassium and soluble fiber in guavas are also thought to contribute to improved heart health.

-Many women experience dysmenorrhea — painful symptoms of menstruation such as stomach cramps.
+Many women experience dysmenorrhea — painful symptoms of menstruation, such as stomach cramps.

-A study involving 197 women who experienced painful symptoms found that taking 6 mg of guava leaf extract daily resulted in reduced pain intensity.
+A study in 197 women who experienced painful symptoms found that taking 6 mg of guava leaf extract daily resulted in reduced pain intensity.
 It appeared to be even more powerful than some painkillers (11).